What are the issues relating to the Holidays Act and holiday/leave payments?

 With over 8,000 current and former employees who need to be included as part of this process, we want to ensure that the payments are correct for the period they cover the first time around, and that there is no need for further recalculations.

-We are working hard to ensure our calculations deliver correct payments.
+We have worked hard to ensure our calculations deliver correct payments.

 What are the main reasons as to why the Holidays Act payments were not calculated correctly?